benmvp/slides/2022/connecttech/ts-react.md

 - Phew...
 - So I wanna use our remaining time & return back to discussing props
-  - But this time talk about some advanced patterns that can be really helpful
+  - But this time, talk about some advanced patterns that can be really helpful
   - They are more complex, so they do require deeper TS understand
 - If you've been like "yeah, yeah, I know this stuff"
   - These patterns may pique your interest